CTNH41/Mobiquity/README.md

 # Cucumber/BDD Testing for REST APIs

 -Git Clone :https://github.com/CTNH41/mobiquity.git
+-

+- be sure that on your  computer docker is installed and running
+- first run ' docker container run -d -p 3000:3000 hltdockerhub/jsonplaceholder:01 ' in terminal
--To launch the API with root address http://localhost:3000/ -Be sure that you have run docker compose before test framework run since this framework is testing the API which is running on localhost:3000
+- To launch the API with root address http://localhost:3000/

+- the API which is running on localhost:3000
 - To Run Test cases- maven--> click clean --> click install
 - To Run Separate Test Cases -->click run button in same line with Test Methods
 - Run 'mvn clean install' in terminal